Rajput-xv/Gaming-Leaderboard/README.md

 ## How It Works

 1. **Score Submission** runs inside a database transaction.
-It inserts a game session and upserts the leaderboard entry atomically.
+It auto-creates the user if needed, inserts a game session, and upserts the leaderboard total atomically.
 If anything fails, the whole thing rolls back.

 2. **Top 10 Query** uses `DENSE_RANK() OVER (ORDER BY total_score DESC)` so tied scores get the same rank.
 Results are cached in Redis for 10 seconds.